yorickdowne/ethstaker-deposit-cli/docs/src/landing.md

 - **[exit-transaction-mnemonic](exit_transaction_mnemonic.md)**: Generate an exit message using the mnemonic of your validators.

+- **[partial-deposit](partial_deposit.md)**: Generate a deposit file with an existing validator key.
+Can be used to initiate a validator or deposit to an existing validator.

 ## Canonical Deposit Contract and Launchpad

 Ethstaker confirms the canonical Ethereum staking deposit contract addresses and launchpad URLs.